The Mineral Phosphosiderite

 What is Phosphosiderite?

-Phosphosiderite is a relatively rare mineral first discovered in 1858 and named in 1890 after its constituents of phosphate and iron.
-'Phospho' comes from phosphate and 'siderite' from the latin 'sídēros' meaning iron.
+Phosphosiderite is a relatively rare mineral first discovered in 1858 and named in 1890 after its main constituents which are phosphate and iron.
+The name phosphosiderite comes from "phospho" (from phosphate) and "siderite" from the Latin "sídēros" meaning iron.
 This naturally occurring form of iron phosphate can only be found in a small number of locations worldwide some of which include Germany, USA, Portugal, Chile and Argentina.
 Although once known as metastrengite this name is now virtually obsolete.

-On Mohs scale of mineral hardness it grades 3½ to 4 and as well as being a soft stone it's also brittle so must be handled with care.
+On Mohs scale of mineral hardness phosphosiderite grades 3½ to 4 and as well as being fairly soft it's also brittle so must be handled very carefully.

 The second and third photos in this article are clickable and redirect to the original image.
 Photos courtesy of Stan Celestian (turquoise) and Ron Wolf (malachite).

 Cacoxenite Microscopic Images; https://www.topminerals.info/index.php?searchterms=cacoxenite&searchauthor=-&level=search&author=-